bjpati/Algorithms-and-Data-Structures/README.md

+# Algorithms and Data Structures
+A basic course in computer science, that will give prerequisites for several advanced courses in computer science.
+The course will cover both theory on algorithms and data structures as well as practical software design.

 ## Course contents
 Basic algorithm analysis:
 * Simpler analysis with respect to the resource needs of algorithms in the form of time and memory.